theecrit/contentandux/CODE_OF_CONDUCT.md

 ### Attribution

-This code of conduct is based on the [example policy from the Geek Feminism wiki](http://geekfeminism.wikia.com/wiki/Community_anti-harassment), created by the Geek Feminism community.
+This code of conduct was last updated on *June 11, 2019* and is based on the [example policy from the Geek Feminism wiki](http://geekfeminism.wikia.com/wiki/Community_anti-harassment), created by the Geek Feminism community.